-- 52. Documentation is maintained delineating a comprehensive and robust change control process to prevent any unauthorized changes being incorporated into the production environment.
-The employee responsible for the documentation of the change control process (available upon request by authorized internal and external auditors and by OLC personnel) is delineated in the Standard Operating Procedures (SOPs).
+- 60. Documentation is maintained delineating a comprehensive and robust change control process to prevent any unauthorized changes being incorporated into the production environment.
+The employee responsible for the documentation of the change control process must be delineated within the SOPs.
+The noted documentation must be made available upon request by authorized internal and external auditors and by OLC personnel.
 The documented process includes at a minimum: - a.
 Proposed changes to the production environment are evaluated sufficiently by management personnel prior to implementation; - b.
-Proposed changes are properly and sufficiently tested prior to implementation into the production environment; - c.
+Proposed changes are properly and sufficiently tested prior to implementation into the production environment: - c.
 A strategy of reverting back to the last implementation is used (rollback plan) if the install is unsuccessful and the rollback plan is tested prior to implementation to the production environment; and - d.
-Sufficient documentation is maintained evidencing management approvals, testing procedures and results, rollback plans, and any issues/resolutions encountered during implementation. - Note: The above process includes ALL changes to the production environment (operating system, network, databases, and applications) that relate to critical IT systems, and gaming applications.
+Sufficient documentation is maintained evidencing management approvals, testing procedures and results, rollback plans, and any issues/resolutions encountered during implementation.

+Note: The above process includes all changes to the production environment (operating system, network, databases, and applications) that relate to critical IT systems, and gaming applications.